qwertzlbert/cvms/README.md

 If the chain you want to monitor is not in the support chain list, you can add it to the [custom_chains.yaml](./docker/cvms/custom_chains.yaml) list or update the support chains list through a PR.

+If you want to know more details how to setup CVMS from scratch, Click [here](./docs/setup.md)👇

 ```bash
 # 1. Create a config file from example config
 # case1) for validator mode